 Do not only concentrate on your lungs and mind.
 Choose your asanas according to your lifestyle.
 Choose the postures that can improve your daily habits and routine.
 Yoga is a long term process.
 You need to be patient.

 For some people, yoga may not be the only solution.
 In order to make nicotine history, it’s okay if you feel the need for something more.
-Try to consult a psychologist, try nicotine replacement therapies; do whatever you feel right for you.
+Try to consult a psychologist, try nicotine replacement therapies; do whatever you feel is right for you.

 But here’s the catch, nothing will work if it is not done perfectly.
 For example, you can not just pick one yoga posture or one NRT product.
 Always consult with your doctor or physiotherapist before making any decision.